Skip to main content

 Some men are rapid aromatizers, meaning they convert a significant portion of their administered testosterone into estrogen, potentially leading to side effects like gynecomastia and negating some of the benefits of the therapy.
 This requires careful, personalized dose adjustments and monitoring.
 A corporate wellness program is incapable of managing such clinical nuance.
 Its structure is inherently population-based, while effective endocrine management is profoundly personal.

 Peptide therapies further illustrate this complexity.
 These are signaling molecules that can elicit highly specific physiological responses.
-A protocol using a combination of Ipamorelin (a ghrelin mimetic and GH secretagogue) and CJC-1295 (a GHRH analogue) is designed to stimulate the body’s own production of in a pulsatile manner that mimics natural secretion.
+A protocol using a combination of Ipamorelin (a ghrelin mimetic and GH secretagogue) and CJC-1295 (a GHRH analogue) is designed to stimulate the body’s own production of growth hormone in a pulsatile manner that mimics natural secretion.

 This can lead to improvements in body composition, sleep quality, and tissue repair.
 These are sophisticated interventions aimed at optimizing the function of the Hypothalamic-Pituitary axis.
 To subject an individual engaged in such a personalized, cutting-edge protocol to a generic wellness screening with arbitrary targets is to fundamentally misunderstand the nature of their health journey.